Last Updated on Friday, 17 February 2012 16:27

 Food Additives in Processed Foods

 Children's Food Sensitivity?
-Food Additives Often Blamed - Not Always Guilty
+Food Additives

-Only a very small percentage of people actually react to food additives - less than 1% - (frequently children reacting to food colours).
-However - food additives do get blamed for all kinds of reactions - often unfairly.
-When most people react to foods - they probably have one of the four main intolerances: gluten, dairy, fructose or yeast. |
+Some people have an adverse response to food additives - less than 1% - (frequently children reacting to food colours).
+However - food additives are often wrongly blamed for reactions.
+When people react badly to foods - it is much more likely they reacting to food toxins.

 Why Are Food Additives Used?